-This is just the first article in a series on stress and digestion and will give you a basic understanding why stress is necessary for human survival, but when the a person remains stressed for long periods, days or even years, a host of health problems surface.
+Stress is necessary for human survival.
+However, when a person remains stressed for long periods, days, or even years, a host of health problems surface.

-The first step is to understand that cortisol which gets released during stress is actually your friend, but it turns into an enemy when you yourself misuse its immense power.
+It’s time to learn how to not only befriend the stress but also understand the superhero within – cortisol.
+The cortisol that gets released during stress is actually your friend, but it turns into an enemy when you misuse its immense power.

 The Stress Hormone – Cortisol

-Cortisol, also known as the stress hormone, is produced by the adrenal glands.
-Cortisol is a steroid hormone which is released into the bloodstream when a person feels stressed.
-This allows them to switch to a flight or fight mode to deal with the threat they are facing.
-High cortisol levels are known to cause disturbance to the gut harmony.
+Cortisol is produced by your adrenal glands.
+This steroid hormone is released into your bloodstream when you feel stressed.
+This allows you to switch to a flight or fight mode to deal with the threat you are facing.

 Understanding the Cortisol Release Mechanism